 CT appearances are intermediate, appearing as regions of low attenuation with positive mass effect.
 Enhancement is variable.

-The key to distinguishing anaplastic astrocytomas from low-grade tumours is the presence of enhancement which should be absent in the latter (although one should note that variants, especially gemistocytic astrocytomas, can demonstrate enhancement).
+The key to distinguishing anaplastic astrocytomas from low-grade tumors is the presence of enhancement which should be absent in the latter (although one should note that variants, especially gemistocytic astrocytomas, can demonstrate enhancement).
 The pattern of enhancement is very variable 1.

 Unlike glioblastomas, anaplastic astrocytomas lack frank necrosis, and as such central non-enhancing fluid intensity regions should be absent 1.